NwaforChukwuebuka/affliate-system/README.md

 2. Click "Execute Workflow"
 3. The workflow will:
    - Find high-scoring, compliant leads
-   - Generate personalized emails
+   - Generate personalized emails using AI-generated content
    - Send emails (or simulate for demo)
-   - Mark leads as contacted
+   - Mark leads as contacted and track engagement

 ## 🔍 Monitoring and Logs